PRAgarawal/rocketoff-service/docs/index.md

 ## RocketOff...
 For when people need to knock it off

+### Usage
-This highly utilitarian service has two endpoints that can be invoked via slack (for now, others soon, hopefully) commands.
-The command to use depends on what type of behavior needs to be stopped.
+This highly utilitarian service has two endpoints that can be invoked via slack slash commands.
+The command to use depends on what type of teammate behavior you'd like correct.
 See below for the available commands and sample usage gifs.

-### The Beard
+#### The Beard
 The following commands will invoke a reply with a gif reminding relevant members of the channel or DM that they are lame and should move on:
 - `/the-beard`
 - `/i'm-done`